 A critical role of CORTASAM is to identify key research areas across acute malnutrition and support the prioritisation of focus areas between now and 2020.
 This will support the broader community to fill gaps in the evidence and improve coordination and action to scale-up evidence-based prevention and treatment programmes.

-We are pleased to announce the launch of a global research prioritisation exercise that aims to provide a robust and transparent framework to collect global, regional, and country-level stakeholder feedback on the research priorities across the continuum of acute malnutrition in children 0-5 years of age.
+We recently launched a global research prioritisation exercise that aims to provide a robust and transparent framework to collect global, regional, and country-level stakeholder feedback on the research priorities across the continuum of acute malnutrition in children 0-5 years of age.

 Any questions on the exercise can be directed to email@example.com.